LucasDelfino92/morrowindsharp/mw2.md

 An alternative version of the official plugin Area Effect Arrows that distributes the new projectiles throughout the game world rather than dumping them all in one shop, and includes an integrated version of BTB's Area Effect Projectiles.
   - Hide all plugins except *Area Effect Projectiles Integrated.ESP*
 - [**Hunter's Mark - A Marksman Mod**](https://www.nexusmods.com/morrowind/mods/46656) by Remiros
-Adds a lot of new marksman weapons in an attempt to improve progression and fill in the gaps in the vanilla game.
-It includes new bows, crossbows, arrows, bolts and throwing weapons.
-All weapons have been seamlessly integrated into the game world via leveled lists and other means.
-The new Stalhrim items can be crafted in the same way as the vanilla items.
-All weapons have sheaths and quivers that are compatible with Weapon Sheathing.
+Adds a lot of new marksman weapons in an attempt to improve progression and fill in the gaps in the vanilla game, integrated into the game world, leveled lists, and other means.
-  - Also install [**Hunter's Mark + Patch for Purists Patch**](https://www.nexusmods.com/morrowind/mods/49232) by Sigourn.
-Adds Huntsman Arrows to a container edited by Patch for Purists but missed by Hunter's Mark (bm_nordictomb_02).
+  - Also install [**Hunter's Mark Patch for Purists Patch**](https://www.nexusmods.com/morrowind/mods/49232), which adds Huntsman Arrows to a container edited by Patch for Purists but missed by Hunter's Mark (bm_nordictomb_02).

 ### Leveling/Attributes/Skills tweaks